 Growth, employment and the single market – why does it matter?

-By removing cross-border barriers to the movement of goods, services, people and capital, the single market increases competition and generates allocative efficiency.
+By removing cross-border barriers to the movement of goods, services, people and capital, the single market increases competition and helps allocate resources more efficiently.
 This helps increase the level and quality of growth and employment in the EU economy.

 The indicators in this section measure the performance of the single market by looking at its growth both in terms of value added and employment.
-Important social indicators that look at the progress achieved in terms of type of employment (e.g. permanent or temporary), wage development and safety at work usefully complement the analysis of performance.
+Important social indicators that look at the progress achieved in terms of type of employment (e.g. permanent or temporary), wage development and safety at work complement the performance analysis.

 Employment and social indicators